 The heat, humidity, and constant threat of rain during the summer were a major problem for the Marlins until 2012.
 They averaged 1-2 weather postponements, and around 9-10 rain delays per year in the 19 years they played outdoors.
 6 of the postponements had been due to hurricanes.
+(There have been 3 more hurricane postponements since the Marlins moved to loanDepot Park.)
 In 2009, the Marlins lost 3 dates to rain, and also had a team record-high 22 rain delays.
 The previous record for rain delays in a season was 16 in both 1999 and 2005.
 In those 19 outdoor years, the Marlins had 29 postponements, and 177 rain delays totaling 177 hours and 22 minutes.